 Setting up your homepage with Atlantic

 Clicking on any of these three boxes will bring up a set of unique configuration settings for that section, or you can click Add section, which will reveal an array of other optional sections that you can add to your homepage.
-We'll cover each of them in detail—more or less in the order they appear—below.

 Fixed homepage sections

 Fixed sections are components fixed to the top and bottom of your site and cannot be moved.
 In Atlantic, there are three fixed homepage sections: the Announcement Bar, Header and the Footer.

 The Announcement bar is a great place fill your customers in on new promotions, offers, and changes to your store.
 This bar will appear above the Header section making in the first thing customers will see at the top of the page when they visit your store.

 The Announcement bar settings control whether the Announcement bar is enabled or disabled through the Show announcement setting.
 You can also limit the bar to only display on your homepage by turning on the Show on homepage only setting.